spinnaker/governance/governance.md

 ## Special Interest Groups

 Special Interest Groups (SIGs) are created as community interest and demand around particular topics become self evident, and continue on as their relevance and needs do.
-SIGs and their leads are ratified and green-lit by the steering committee via a [SIG proposal process](sig-lifecycle.md).
+SIGs and their Leads are ratified and green-lit by the Steering Committee via a [SIG proposal process](sig-lifecycle.md).